marijnh/Eloquent-JavaScript/16_game.md

 Player.prototype.size = new Vec(0.8, 1.5);
 ```

 Because a player is one-and-a-half squares high, its initial position is set to be half a square above the position where the `@` character appeared.
-This way, its bottom aligns with the bottom of the square it appeared in.
+This way, its bottom aligns with the bottom of the square where it appeared.

 The `size` property is the same for all instances of `Player`, so we store it on the prototype rather than on the instances themselves.
 We could have used a ((getter)) like `type`, but that would create and return a new `Vec` object every time the property is read, which would be wasteful.
 (Strings, being ((immutable)), don't have to be re-created every time they are evaluated.)